 Implants are versatile.
 If you are only missing one tooth, one implant plus one replacement tooth will do the trick.
 If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge (a set of replacement teeth).
 Similarly, if you have lost all of your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.

-Advantages Over Dentures or Bridges
+What are the Advantages Over Dentures or Bridges?

 Conventional bridges and dentures are not fixed to the bone, and can therefore be unstable.
 This can make it difficult to eat or smile with confidence.
 Implants not only look more natural, but feel and act more like normal teeth, with a stronger biting force.
 And because they don't directly rely on neighboring teeth for support, implants don't compromise the health of your natural teeth.
 In fact, bridges are only expected to last seven to ten years, even less with root canals, whereas implants will typically last a lifetime.